 Face masks for sensitive skin are so hard to find.
 Every time I try a new mask, my fingers and toes are crossed hoping when I peel it off, my skin isn’t tomato red and burnt.

-I found 15 of the best face masks for sensitive skin.
+I found a few of the best face masks for sensitive skin.
 No more anxiety-inducing masks for me!

 Side note: this list isn’t in any particular order.

 Side note #2: you should still patch test the serum before applying it to your face.
 I’ll get more into that later.